Kalyn’s Favorite Baby Arugula Salad

 - Toast the pine nuts (or slivered almonds) in a dry pan, just until you start to see some color.

-- Mix together the white balsamic vinegar and lemon juice.
+- Mix together the white balsamic vinegar (affiliate link) and lemon juice.
 Whisk in 3 T of extra virgin olive oil, then taste to see if you want more oil.

 - Season the dressing to taste with sea salt and fresh ground black pepper.

 - Please use freshly grated Parmesan cheese, and get the highest quality of Parmesan you can afford.

 - Most arugula doesn’t need to be washed, but wash or refresh by soaking in cold water in a salad spinner (affiliate link) if needed.